hattorihanzo86/larastripe64demo/readme.md

 # Instruction
-The instruction are located on the project directory.
+The instruction are located on the project directory "Laravel 6 StripeDemo.pdf" .